-The Master's degree programme in Archaeology will immerse you in the material culture of Europe’s past from the Bronze Age until the Early Modern Period.
-The programme has two specialisations with distinctive profiles: European Archaeology and Mediterranean Archaeology.
+The Master’s degree programme in Archaeology will provide you with ample opportunities to explore new methods, current themes and up-to-date knowledge in the archaeology of Europe and the Mediterranean from the Bronze Age until the early Modern Period.
+The programme offers two specialisations: European and Mediterranean Archaeology, and Digital Archaeology and Heritage.

 This Master’s degree programme is offered jointly by two universities.
 The University of Amsterdam and VU Amsterdam have combined their expertise in the fields of Archaeology, Ancient History and Classics in the Amsterdam Centre for Ancient Studies and Archaeology (ACASA).
 This merging of specialisations creates a stimulating environment for collaboration and study and extends the options when it comes to the supervision of your Master’s thesis.